- Students must decide if they want to self-identify as disabled. If a student does not self-identify, accommodations cannot be requested.

 - Documentation is confidential material.
-This information is housed in the Office of Academic Advising.
+This information is housed in the Office of Disability Services.
 Only persons working within this office have access to these files.

-- Students requesting accommodations for the first time must meet with the coordinator of disability services.
-Student consent must be given allowing the coordinator to send notes of accommodation to faculty.
+- Students requesting accommodations for the first time must meet with the director of disability services.
+Student consent must be given allowing the director to send notes of accommodation to faculty.

-- Students who have accessed accommodations in the past do not need to meet with the coordinator of disability services, but must officially request accommodations.
-Consent and accommodation forms are available in the Academic Advising Center.
+- Students who have accessed accommodations in the past do not need to meet with the director of disability services, but must officially request accommodations.
+Consent and accommodation forms are available in the Office of Disability Services.

 - Requests for accommodations must be made EACH semester.
 Students are strongly encouraged to make this request within the first two weeks of classes.

-- Coordinator of disability services will send accommodation notes to each faculty member the student has indicated.
-The coordinator of disability services will make every attempt to send these letters within five school days from the date of the request.
+- Director of the Office of Disability Services will send accommodation notes to each faculty member the student has indicated.
+The director of disability services will make every attempt to send these letters within five school days from the date of the request.